olivierfriard/manuale-TUCC/elenco_campi.rst

 Campo obbligatorio: N

-Descrizione del campo:Accession numbers of the same strain in other CCs, when known.
+Descrizione del campo: Accession numbers of the same strain in other CCs, when known.

+Questo campo è compilato automaticamente con il contenuto del campo **Collection and number** (indice 83)